Microscopy Research

 (1) DNA and virus imaging, (2) Protein structure determination using two-dimensional protein crystals, (3) Membrane protein analysis using micron-sized crystals, (4) Ice embedded single bio-particle imaging, (5) Carbon nanotube, fullerene and various kinds of nano-particles.

-Electron holography allows quantitative measurement of the amplitude and phase of the electron wave which passes through a specimen, to atomic resolution.
-Measurement of electron wave amplitude and phase in turn enable quantitative mapping of electric and magnetic fields in the specimen.
+Off-axis electron holography allows quantitative measurement of the amplitude and phase of the electron wave which passes through a specimen, to atomic resolution.
+Measurement of electron wave phase in turn enables quantitative mapping of electric and magnetic fields in the specimen.
 This is of particular relevance for semiconductor devices, where atomic scale structures and defects can have a macroscopic effect on the electrical performance of the device.

 In this project, as a target material we focus on the detector-grade single crystal CdTe and devices.
 CdTe has been used for many years in niche gamma-ray astronomy applications, but today is also attracting a lot of attention for mainstream medical imaging technology.
-A global leading manufacturer of CdTe detector devices (Acrorad Ltd) is located in Okinawa prefecture, close to OIST.
+We collaborate with a global leading manufacturer of CdTe detector devices (Acrorad Ltd), who are located close to OIST in Okinawa prefecture.

 Electron holography is a popular microscopy technique that allows for the visualization of electromagnetic fields within and without of materials.
 It has made possible the detection of many unique phenomena, such as the Aharonov-Bohm effect and magnetic skyrmions.
-Here at OIST, I am working on designing electron holography experiments that will image magnetic monopole-like excitations in a type of spin system known as spin ice.
+We are working on designing electron holography experiments to image magnetic monopole-like excitations in a type of spin system known as spin ice.
 These monopole analogs have been indirectly detected, but holography presents a good chance to image them directly.
-To realize this experiment, I am taking measurements of larger scale approximations of spin ice monopoles made from single domain magnetic structures, as well as simulating the spin ice experiment with finite element methods.
+To realize this experiment, we are taking measurements of larger scale approximations of spin ice monopoles made from single domain magnetic structures, as well as simulating the spin ice experiment with finite element methods.
 All of this work comes together to build understanding of the technical requirements that will ultimately be necessary to observe monopoles in spin ice directly.